 Some state attorney counsels are more actively using third-party monitoring companies, such as the Soberlink device.
 This product functions as a mobile breathalyzer and provides a paper trail for verified sobriety every month.
 If an attorney gets flagged for having a substance use disorder or consequence from substances, they may be mandated to monitoring through such a program to prove a significant period of sobriety.

 Many cities have professional support groups for addicted attorneys.
 The concept of “lawyers helping lawyers” can be found in many 12-step circles.
-As there are many more practicing attorneys per city than physicians, there often is a larger critical mass of self-help programs and group guidance if someone is needing help.
+As there are many more practicing attorneys per city than physicians, there often is a larger critical mass of self-help programs and group guidance if legal professionals in recovery are needing help.

 Nurses show significantly high rates of substance abuse and there often are multiple variables in play.
 Of the nurses who become addicted to a substance, they often also score higher for dual diagnosis issues such as past trauma or depression.
 The nurses are on the front lines of healthcare and exposed to constant medication delivery, hence opioid painkillers are a significant issue for these nurses.
 Diversion of the painkillers can lead to the nurse getting terminated or referred to a nursing professional monitoring program.

 Similar to that of the addicted physicians, nurses will have to enter a contract with the monitoring agency to prevent consequences from the nursing board.
 Through compliance and monitoring with the program, that nurse is able to retain a nursing license and continue to practice.